antonagestam/collectfast/README.rst

 Contribution
 ------------

 Please feel free to contribute by using issues and pull requests.
-Discussion is open and welcome.
+Discussion is open and welcome but please adhere to the guidelines_.

 **Testing**